 Peril Strait runs 50 miles from Chatham Strait to Salisbury Sound.
 This haven for small boats is scenically highlighted by a very narrow connecting passageway called Sergius Narrows and an opening at Hoonah Sound.
 This historic and wildlife-rich waterway is a great place to watch the shoreline for bears, the waters for otters and whales, and to look skyward for eagles.
 The passage narrows to only 300 feet in one spot (24 feet deep).
 After an adventurous, but “un-perilous” day, toast your voyage with a festive Farewell Dinner and a “photo journal” of your trip presented by your Expedition Leaders.

 Gather for breakfast this morning as you cruise into Russian-influenced Sitka for disembarkation.
 Transfer to the airport or begin the next leg of your own adventure.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Airfare; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages and massages; optional gratuities; select optional excursions as noted; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages; optional gratuities; select optional excursions as noted; travel insurance; port taxes and fees; fuel surcharge may apply.